prettygreenplants/prettygreenplants.com/README.md

 sudo apt-get upgrade
 ```

+3. Update `ansible/ssh.cfg` file to apply new IP address
-3. Install necessary packages on the cloud, get the latest code, install
+4. Install necessary packages on the cloud, get the latest code, install
 dependencies and start up containers

 ```bash